N700S Series Shinkansen: JR Central

 A 16-car prototype set (J0), assembled at the Nippon Sharyo Toyokawa plant, was unveiled at JR Central's Hamamatsu depot on 10 March 2018.
 From 20 March, this set was used for testing and evaluation.
 High-speed trials at the design speed of 360 km/h were conducted during 2019 on the Tokaido Shinkansen, reaching a maximum speed of 363 km/h.
 This is 28 km/h faster than the fastest speed ever achieved by the N700A, and may indicate plans to raise the maximum operating speed on the line.

 The first full-production J set (J1) was delivered to JR Central in April 2020, with trains entering revenue service on 1 July 2020.

 JR Central announced in May 2022 that it would add 19 trainsets (304 vehicles) to their current N700S fleet at a cost of 114 billion yen ($897m).
 The first two of these trainsets are scheduled to enter service in 2023, with seven trainsets delivered in 2024 and 2025, and three more delivered in 2026.

 In June 2024, JR Central announced that the Doctor Yellow inspection trains would be replaced by stock-standard N700S trainsets with special monitoring equipment from 2027.
+These sets, named "Doctor S", will begin testing in October 2026.

+In January 2026, JR Central announced that they would begin to introduce private rooms on N700S Nozomi trains starting in October 2026.
+Two private rooms will initially be offered on selected services, each seating one or two passengers.
+The rooms will be priced higher than green car seats.
+It will mark the first time that private rooms will be available on the Tōkaidō Shinkansen since the retirement of the 100 Series Shinkansen in 2003.
+JR Central has also planned to introduce semi-private rooms in fiscal year 2028.